 You can keep using your current Creative Suite software indefinitely.
 You can activate your Adobe software on a new computer if you first deactivate it on your old computer.
 New Creative Cloud apps will be backward-compatible with CS6 for at least 5 years (June 2018).

 Concurrency is still available for CS6, and only in labs or classrooms, not to individual or virtual workstations, and a software management system must be in place to meter usage.
 But there are no current plans to provide concurrent licensing with Creative Cloud.
-In particular, EEA licensing is on a per-device basis, and not concurrent.
+In particular, VIP licensing is on a per-device basis, and not concurrent.

 A web search may find other possible alternatives for Adobe apps for you.